patrickoser/comparable-lists/README.md

 A Feed component that maps the lists to the Profile.

 Set up Layout component in browser router.
+Check if needed.

 Look into 'createBroswerRouter' and figure out its benefits over 'browserRouter."